 Boxelder bugs are small red and black bugs that are attracted to Boxelder trees and will invade your home.
-They come in through holes in screens or doors left open and can be hard to remove from you home.
-Army worms come in late summer and just like their name, will move like an army through your lawn and eat your lawn.
+They come in through holes in screens or doors left open and can be hard to remove from your home.
+Armyworms come in late summer and just like their name, will move like an army through your lawn and eat your grass.
 It will only take a day or two for a large group of armyworms to destroy your lawn.
-An increase of the number of birds in your yard may be an indication of armyworms or a large brown patch, especially coming from the edges of your lawn.
-Fire ants control can require additional services, but the surface insect program will deter them from your lawn so neighboring lawns are more inviting.
+An increase in the number of birds in your yard may be an indication of armyworms or a large brown patch, especially coming from the edges of your lawn.
+Fire ants control can require additional services, but the surface insect program will deter them from your lawn, so neighboring lawns are more inviting.
 Green Top Lawn’s Lawn Surface Insect Control is designed to provide the protection your home needs.

 Lawn Surface Insect Control Plans